There is no standard commission for real estate or mortgage brokerage services in Alberta. Commissions to industry professionals are negotiable.

 Make sure you know whether the fees are refundable, and don’t sign any agreement until you’ve read, understood and agreed to it.

-For example, a seller looking to sell quickly is offering buyer’s representatives a “bonus” so they notice his listing.
+For example, a seller looking to sell quickly is offering buyer’s professionals a “bonus” so they notice his listing.
 Before accepting this payment, the buyer’s representative must advise his buyer client of the bonus, and obtain written consent from them to receive it.
-As with all fees, the bonus is first paid to the brokerage, then to the industry member.
-This payment and receipt of money may seem innocent enough, but keep in mind that unscrupulous industry members might deliberately encourage you to buy a property offering a bonus, whether it’s suitable for you or not.
-Under these circumstances, the action is not so innocent.
+As with all fees, the seller must pay the bonus to the brokerage, which then pays the individual professional.

-Industry members will often refer you to other industry members for services.
+Industry professionals will often refer clients to other professionals for services.
 For example:

-Before accepting a referral payment, industry members must disclose to you in writing that your information is being forwarded, and that they may receive a referral fee.
-They must take reasonable steps to ensure the person they refer you to is authorized to perform the activities.
-As with all fees, referral fees are paid to the brokerage, with the brokerage in turn paying the industry member.
+Before accepting a referral payment, industry professionals must disclose to you in writing that they are forwarding your information, and that they may receive a referral fee.
+They must take reasonable steps to ensure the person they refer you to is authorized to perform the activities (if applicable).
+As with all fees, payment of referral fees goes to the brokerage, and the brokerage pays the industry professional.